Virtual Network Hub

 Network Adapter info

-The status of each network adapter can be retrieved by clicking
+The status of each network adapter can be retrieved by clicking the

 icon on the network adapter.